 4. Traditional marketing tactics will boost digital marketing initiatives.
 Google likes to tell us that if we build a quality website and publish quality content, users will come.
 While that might be true to some extent, it is important that marketers realize that traditional tactics can actually help boost content efforts.

 5. Press releases, for example, provide branded mentions and links that will increase the authority of your website while also increasing exposure.
 Mainstream news coverage can become a social media bonanza.

 Penguin 2.0 was just released and everyone is in a frenzy to figure out the next button to push to get out ahead of the competition.
 That is important and every serious brand should have someone doing that for them.

-Everyone involved in digital marketing understands basic SEO trends in order to ensure content is being produced in a way that will drive success.
+Everyone involved in digital marketing must understand basic SEO trends to assure that content is being produced and distributed strategically.

 Use this list as criteria to check off on each time content is added to your website:

 - Am I using the language of my target consumer?